Hell in a Cell (2012): Main event

 In the main event, CM Punk defended the WWE Championship against Ryback inside Hell in a Cell.
-Ryback gained the early advantage but Paul Heyman distracted Ryback, allowing Punk to spray Ryback with a fire extinguisher.
+Ryback gained the early advantage but Paul Heyman (Punk's manager) distracted Ryback, allowing Punk to spray Ryback with a fire extinguisher.
 Punk attempted to attack him with a steel chair but Ryback countered with a big boot, causing the chair to hit Punk, and threw Punk into the cell wall.
-Punk attacked Ryback with a Kendo stick but Ryback was unaffected and performed a Meat Hook Clothesline on Punk.
-Ryback attempted Shellshocked but the referee Brad Maddox inexplicably stopped Ryback and attacked him with a low-blow.
+Punk attacked Ryback with a kendo stick but Ryback was unaffected and performed a Meat Hook clothesline on Punk.
+Ryback attempted Shellshocked but Brad Maddox (the match's referee) inexplicably stopped Ryback and attacked him with a low blow.
 Punk pinned Ryback with a roll-up as Maddox made a fast count, thus Punk retaining the title.
 After the match, Maddox attempted to escape from the cell but was attacked by Ryback.
 After chasing Heyman, Punk attempted to escape by climbing the cell but Ryback followed him and executed Shellshocked atop the cell.

 Aftermath

-Brad Maddox explained on Raw that he had intentionally cost Ryback the match as a way of making a name for himself and 'becoming famous' after he had been told that he would never achieve his initial dream of becoming a WWE Superstar.
-Maddox then demanded a WWE contract and a match with Ryback; Mr. McMahon sarcastically replied that Maddox would be given a 'million dollar contract' if he was able to beat Ryback.
+A banged-up CM Punk opened Raw to boast of his over Ryback and said that he had nothing to do with Brad Maddox.
+Maddox explained on Raw that he had intentionally cost Ryback the match as a way of making a name for himself and "becoming famous" after he had been told that he would never achieve his initial dream of becoming a WWE Superstar.
+Maddox then demanded a WWE contract and a match with Ryback; Vince McMahon sarcastically replied that Maddox would be given a "million dollar contract" if he was able to beat Ryback.
 The match took place the following week, with Maddox being defeated in a squash match and leaving the arena in an ambulance.
-Ryback then continued his feud with CM Punk, and went on to challenge for the title once again at Survivor Series in a triple threat match with John Cena.
-It was later revealed on an episode of Raw that Paul Heyman had paid Brad Maddox to make an interference in the match and help Punk retain the title.
+Ryback then continued his feud with Punk, and went on to unsuccessfully challenge for the title once again at Survivor Series in November 2012 in a triple threat match also involving John Cena, and in a TLC match on Raw in January 2013 after The Shield (Dean Ambrose, Seth Rollins, and Roman Reigns) attacked him in both occasions.
+It was later revealed on an episode of Raw that Paul Heyman had paid Maddox to make an interference in the match and help Punk retain the title.